wavmark/wavmark/README.md

 In paper [WavMark: Watermarking for Audio Generation](https://arxiv.org/pdf/2308.12770.pdf) we proposed the WavMark model, which enables encoding 32 bits of information into 1-second audio.
 In this tool, we take the first 16 bits as a fixed pattern for watermark identification and the remaining 16 bits as a custom payload.
-The watermark is added  iteratively into the host to ensure full-time region protection:
+The same watermark is added repetitively to ensure full-time region protection:
 ![Illustrate](data/imgs/structure.png)

 Since the pattern length is 16, the probability of "mistakenly identifying an unwatermarked audio as watermarked" is only  `1/(2^16)=0.000015`.